 This article was first published on Dec 27, 2010, and revised on Nov 24, 2017.

 One of the hardest parts of the job for media spokespeople and their communications gatekeepers is being unable to respond to a request or question from a journalist.

 The reasons for declining may be authentic and varied:

 – inappropriate timing at a strategic level

-Avoiding a question or declining to reply has the potential to damage your relationship with a journalist, or to cause that person to hold a negative attitude towards you – but it doesn’t have to.
+However, avoiding a question or declining to reply has the potential to damage a valuable, long-standing relationship with a journalist, or to cause that person to hold a negative attitude towards you.

-The manner in which you decline will have an impact both on the journalist’s approach to the story he is seeking and to his future attitude to you and your company.
+The manner in which you decline will have an impact both on the journalist’s approach to the story they are seeking and to their future attitude to you and your company.

 In trying to minimise the potential repercussions:

 – don’t waste the journalist’s time: only make undertakings you expect to deliver on